skrusche63/spark-arules/README.md

 [Piwik Analytics](http://piwik.org) is the leading and widely used open source web analytics platform, and is an excellent starting point to move into the world of dynamic catalogs, product recommendations, purchase predictions and more.

+#### Pimcore (coming soon)

+[Pimcore](http://pimcore.org) is an open source multi-channel experience and engagement management platform and contains a variety of integrated applications such as Digital Asset Management, Ecommerce Framework, Marketing & Campaign Management, Multi-Channel & Web-to-Print, Product Information Management, Targeting & Personalization and
+Web Content Management.

 ---

 ### Technology